 Accommodating bicyclists through on-road and off-road facilities such as bike lanes, bike paths and the use of wider roadway shoulders, encourages the use of cycling as a form of transportation and provides for a safer bicycling experience.
-Newburyport has made strides in creating safer environments for cyclists through the addition of bike lanes along High Street, the continued work on the Clipper City Rail Trail and incorporating the "Complete Streets" principles, which integrates people and place in the planning, design, construction, operation, and maintenance of transportation networks, into roadway improvement projects.
+Newburyport has made strides in creating safer environments for cyclists through the addition of bike lanes along High Street, the continued work on the Clipper City Rail Trail and incorporating the "Complete Streets" principles.
+There is no singular design for Complete Streets, but with the goal being to create active, pedestrian-friendly environments and encourage responsiveness to pedestrian, bicycle, and transit facilities in building and site design, a 'complete street' often includes sidewalks, bike lanes, special bus lanes, frequent and safe crossing opportunities, narrower travel lanes, and curb extensions.
 While there is continued improvement in this area, the community has strongly expressed its desire to make the City a safer place for cyclists and pedestrians.